tim-hub/techtim-astro-bento-portfolio/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapid and responsive design.
 - **Shadcn UI**: A collection of accessible and easy-to-use UI components.
 - **React**: For interactive components and advanced functionality.
+- **TypeScript**: For static type checking and improved developer experience.

 ## Requirements

 Before starting, make sure you have the following requirements installed:

-- Node.js (version 14 or higher)
+- Node.js (version 18 or higher)
-- npm or yarn
+- pnpm (version 8 or higher)

 ## Installation